jatindersingh93/jatinder-singh-front-end-IS24/README.md

 # Docker
-Dockerfile is used by docker-composer to self containerize the app and work along with backend and database.
+Dockerfile is used by docker-composer to self containerize the app and works along with backend and database.

 # Local Installation/setup